MoreenMarutaData/SMART-MARKETING-PROJECT/README.md

 Perform associative analysis to segment customers according to their ages and gender thereby enabling us to create packages on content,  and market them according to the preferences of these clusters.

-Develop an automated prototype that can access data in realtime from MyMovies Africa database and give a weekly analysis on the site activity.
+Develop an automated prototype that can access data in realtime the company's database and give a weekly analysis on the site activity.

 The analysis based on the customer information collected will be used to develop insights on which social media platforms to be used to convey various information to the customers and what incentives to use on which target audience